Moving to Japan: A Checklist

 5) Credit card

 • Why?
 Getting a Japanese credit card isn’t that easy if you’re new to the country.
-And as Maxim (CC2 programmer from Canada) says, “Any card by a reputable brand like VISA goes a long way when getting signed up for things like a phone plan and internet.”
+Also, if you own a card by any reputable brands such as Visa, Mastercard or American Express, it can help speed up procedures like getting signed up for phone plans and internet.

 III.
 Items we WOULDN’T recommend bringing